- Why A&E Audiology?

 Earwax buildup may also be a problem for some patients.
 Most earwax can be removed with a soft cloth, but you may need to invest in special tools if the buildup becomes too severe.
-Once again, your doctor of audiology will be able to give you some recommendations.
+Once again, your audiologist in Lititz, PA will be able to give you some recommendations.

 Cold weather won’t necessarily harm hearing aids, but it’s generally not recommended wearing them outdoors while shoveling snow or doing other cold weather activities.
 Taking off a winter hat or a pair of earmuffs too quickly can knock a hearing aid loose, causing it to break on a hard sidewalk or get lost in the snow.
 Many hearing aids are lost or broken this way, so be careful in icy and snowy weather.

 When the weather gets hot, the heat can be hard on a hearing aid, and not just because of the warmer temperature.
 People sweat more during the spring and summer, and that added moisture can cause problems for hearing aids.